What to expect

 This is completely dependent on the type of plan of care that your physical therapist will create for you.
 On average, treatment plans last anywhere between 4 weeks to six months.

-While it is not required for you to have a referral to be seen we do like to have one on file.
+While it is not required for you to have a referral to be seen, we do like to have one on file.
 Please ask your GP or any other MD to write you a referral if possible.
-If you have Medicare, it is required for you to have a referral before your second visit with us.